-By the mid-’70s, the Allman Brothers Band had triumphed over tremendous personal tragedy to become one of rock’s biggest acts, with a string of Top 10 gold and platinum records to their credit.
+The Allman Brothers Band had triumphed over tremendous personal tragedy to become one of rock's biggest acts, notching a string of Top 10 gold and platinum records by the mid-'70s.
 And it all came tumbling down on May 28, 1976.

 The group's downfall came courtesy of a wide-ranging investigation that started two years before as an effort to uncover police corruption in Georgia.
 The ultimate target was a local mob boss named J.C.
 Hawkins, who was suspected of a long list of crimes that included bribing officials and running a drug ring — one that allegedly claimed the Allmans among its biggest clients.

 In pursuit of Hawkins, the FBI and DEA honed in on a pair of middlemen: Joey Fuchs, who was suspected of acting as a wholesaler for Hawkins, and John "Scooter" Herring, who worked as Gregg Allman's personal road manager.
 Investigators believed Fuchs sold Hawkins' drugs to Herring, who supplied them to Allman, and they decided to catch their big fish by hooking some smaller ones first.